Frank DeRuyter, PhD - Co-PI

 Holly Jimison, PhD - Project Director

-Serves as subcontract PI for the LiveWell RERC.
-She manages all technology aspects of the RERC and coordinates patient research in Boston locations.
-Dr. Jimison is a professor of practice at Northeastern University in both the College of Computer and Information Science and Bouve College of Health Sciences, School of Nursing.
+Holly serves as subcontract PI for the LiveWell RERC.
+She manages all technology aspects of the RERC and coordinates study participant research in Boston locations.
+Dr. Jimison is a professor of practice at Northeastern University in both the Khoury College of Computer Sciences and Bouvé College of Health Sciences.
 She previously was an associate professor in medical informatics and clinical epidemiology with a joint appointment in biomedical engineering at Oregon Health & Science University, where her research involved technology for successful aging and scalable remote care.
 She is also the director of the Northeastern-based Consortium on Technology for Proactive Care, which has been created to develop a technology infrastructure for sustainable interventions that support continuity of care outside a hospital setting and promote long-term health behavior change.

 Ben Lippincott - Project Director